projectlanguagepredictor/nlp_launch/README.md

 # Programming Language Prediction

 Project Description:
-    Programming languagesa vary in syntax, terminology, and utility.
-Completing
+    Github is a version control system platform that projects and tracked and saved on, it acts a resource for professionals an students that use coding.
+README files provide summaries of those projects.
+Predicting the programming language based on Readme files can allow for efficient research and greater utility of github by users since users typically need projects that use specified languages.

 ## Project Goal:

-The goal is to be able to predict programming languages based on a set of terms and their combinations.
+The goal is to be able to predict programming languages based on terms used in README.md files.

 ## Initial Thoughts

+Many coding languages have overlap in use but each language may have a function that it's more often used for or better for than others which would means words in READMEs may vary.

 ## The Plan